carolyncole/mermaid-wintersession/lesson4-alt/xx-answer-key.md

 The documentation for sequence diagram notes is located at [mermaid-js/notes](https://mermaid.js.org/syntax/sequenceDiagram.html#notes)

-A User updates the metadata on the Object: Update the External System if the change is something they are interested
+A User updates the Thingamajig: Update the External System if the change is something they are interested

 1. Add the User Updating the Metadata in Our System
 1. Add a opt to show Our System Updating the External System only if the External System “Is Interested”